Using cost allocation tags with AWS ParallelCluster

-The following “Launch Stack” button deploys a VPC with public (for the cluster’s head node) and private subnets (for the cluster’s compute nodes).
+This Amazon CloudFormation template is used to deploys an Amazon Virtual Private Cloud (Amazon VPC) with public subnets (for the cluster’s head node) and private subnets (for the cluster’s compute nodes).
 You can also specify the CIDR range for the subnets and VPC when you launch this stack.
-In addition, it creates the policies required for the AWS ParallelCluster’s additional_iam_policies configuration.
+In addition, it creates the policies required for the AWS ParallelCluster’s AdditionalIamPolicies configuration.
 These are used to apply the tags to track per-project and per-user costs.

 The stack creates the VPC, the public subnets, the private subnet, and the additional policies required for the cluster.

 After the stack is deployed, you can use the provided AWS ParallelCluster config file to build the cluster.